Frankleben hoard

 Wesp returned to the site on 5 July 1946 and discovered a second vessel (find II), from which he was able to save 93 sickles and two axeheads.
 Wesp examined the site and found a third vessel (find III), containing 130 sickles and 12 axeheads.
 Find III is thus the best preserved, and its original arrangement was recorded.
 The sickles were deposited in a helix or fan-like arrangement, and the axeheads were laid on top of the sickles.

 The original hoard probably contained more than 300 such bronze sickles of the so-called Knopfsichel ("knob-sickle") type, of which 237 came into the possession of the Halle State Museum of Prehistory.

-An analysis of the hoard was published by Wilhelm Albert von Brunn in 1958.
+Wilhelm Albert von Brunn published an analysis of the hoard in 1958.
 Von Brunn distinguished 91 types of sickles, originating from 182 individual moulds.
-179 out of the total of 237 sickles show traces of use.
+Some 179 out of the total of 237 sickles show traces of use.
 On the sickle blades are patterns.

 Von Brunn interpreted them as marks or pictograms identifying the sickle-maker.

-By contrast Sommerfeld (1994) suggested that the patterns represent numeral signs.
+By contrast, Sommerfeld (1994) suggested that the patterns represent numeral signs.